monodot/knowledge-base/_articles/golang.md

 ### VS Code: "Could not import..." and red underlines

 - You've opened a Git repo in VS Code and are trying to open one of many child Go projects in that repo.
-VS Code is getting confused.
+VS Code / `gopls` is getting confused.
 - In VS Code, just open the child project in its own workspace.
+- Or, open your Git repo as usual, and then choose File &rarr; Add Folder to Workspace, select your module's folder, and all will magically work!

 [^1]: https://go.dev/doc/tutorial/add-a-test